abdalhamidElnaggar/Check24_automation/README.md

 * validate on specific cookie existence
 * validate on error messages existence when users leave the form empty
 * validate that the user is redirected to a new form with no error after adding all required data
+* all tests are in one flow as requested but can be broke down to multiple atmoic tests if needed

 ## RestAPIs endpoints tests